-This recipe instructs you to start with a plump pork chop then pound it into satisfying and satiating submission.
-This is not only essential so that the pork cooks evenly, it’s quite cathartic in terms of venting your frustrations.
+This pork Milanese with arugula salad makes is an exceptionally easy, one-skillet supper.
+Not only that, the recipe instructs you to start with a plump pork chop and then pound it into satisfying and satiating submission.
+This is essential so that the pork cooks evenly.
+Serendipitously, it’s also quite cathartic in terms of venting your frustrations.
 Just grab a meat mallet, rolling pin, or cast-iron skillet and start whacking away.
 If you’re the nonviolent sort, you could attempt to sweet talk your butcher into doing this for you.
-(Uh, have we mentioned lately how important it is to cultivate a loving relationship with your butcher?!)
-But seriously, it’s so simple, you can just do it yourself.
-And after you whack the pork into submission, the only trick, according to Mario Batali, is to cook the chops slowly over even, medium heat so they cook through without burning the bread-crumb crust.
+(Uh, have we mentioned lately how important it is to cultivate a loving relationship with your butcher?!)–Renee Schettler Rossi

 - Kosher salt and freshly ground black pepper

 - 1 cup fresh bread crumbs, lightly toasted

 - 1/4 cup plus 3 tablespoons extra-virgin olive oil, plus more as needed

 - 1 bunch arugula, stems removed (or other salad greens)